nuxencs/seasonpackarr/README.md

 # seasonpackarr

-A companion app for autobrr that will automagically hardlink already downloaded episode files into a season folder when a matching season pack announce hits autobrr.
-This way you won't have to download any episodes that you already have.
+A companion app for autobrr that automagically hardlinks downloaded episodes to a season folder when a season pack is announced, eliminating the need for re-downloading existing episodes.

-Huge credit goes to [upgraderr](https://github.com/KyleSanderson/upgraderr) and specifically [@KyleSanderson](https://github.com/KyleSanderson), whose project provided great functions that I could make use of.

 > [!WARNING]
-> This application is still in the very early stages of development, so expect bugs to happen, especially with weird
+> This application is in the early stages of development, so expect bugs to happen, especially with weird episode or
-> episode or season pack naming.
+> season pack naming.

 ## Installation

 ### Linux

 Download the latest release, or download the [source code](https://github.com/nuxencs/seasonpackarr/releases/latest) and build it yourself using `go build`.

 ```bash
 wget $(curl -s https://api.github.com/repos/nuxencs/seasonpackarr/releases/latest | grep download | grep linux_x86_64 | cut -d\" -f4)